AdaCore/why3/doc/syntaxref.rst

       invariant { b = true -> a >= 0 }

 The semantics of type invariants is as follows.
 In the logic, a type invariant always holds.
+Consequently, it is no more possible to build a value using the curly braces (in the logic).
 To prevent the introduction of a logical inconsistency, Why3 generates a VC to show the existence of at least one record instance satisfying the invariant.
 It is named ``t'vc`` and has the form ``exists a:int, b:bool. b = true -> a >= 0``.
 To ease the